Disservin/fast/README.md

 ## A few notes

 This project is currently **WIP** and certain features might be missing
 from the releases or not work at all.

-If you think something is a bug you can
-open an issue, similarly for feature requests.
+If you think something is a bug you can open an issue, similarly for feature requests.

 Since this is also my first project with vue and tauri some parts of the code
-might not be as clean as they could be ; )
-Feel free to improve these areas.
+might not be as clean as they could be ; ) Feel free to improve these areas.

 ## Requirements

-Also make sure that the tauri submodule is properly cloned as well.
+Make sure that the tauri submodule is properly cloned as well.

 Why do you have a submodule of tauri ?

-Tauri disallows arbitrary commands to be executed.
+Tauri doesnt allow arbitrary commands to be executed.
 Of course
 we would want to support any chess engine so we need to bypass this limitation.
-Thats where the submodule comes in.
+That's where the submodule comes in.

 ```
 git submodule update --init --recursive